8libra/python101/unit01/README.md

 pip install requests protobuf
 ```

-3. Use `git` to download the files for this unit.
+3. Use `git` to download the files needed for the homework.

 ```cmd
 git clone https://github.com/8libra/python101.git